AlexeyShlagin/devops-netology/9.5_Teamcity/README.md

 		return "something in the way";
 	}
 	public String sayHunter(){
-		return "Good evening my darling.
+		return "Good evening hunter.
 How can i get to the library?";
 	}
 }